kaadipranav/lynex/docs/AI_WORKFLOW.md

 Before starting **ANY** coding session, you must "prime" the AI.
 Do not assume it remembers yesterday.

 **Copy-paste this prompt at the start of every chat:**
-> "I am building Sentry for AI.
+> "I am building Lynex.
 Here is the current context.
 > 1. Project Goal: `docs/CONTEXT.md`
 > 2. Tech Stack & Rules: `docs/SYSTEM.md`
 > 3. Architecture: `docs/ARCHITECTURE.md`